cabforum/servercert/docs/EVG.md

 **Demand Deposit Account**: A deposit account held at a bank or other financial institution, the funds deposited in which are payable on demand.
 The primary purpose of demand accounts is to facilitate cashless payments by means of check, bank draft, direct debit, electronic funds transfer, etc.  Usage varies among countries, but a demand deposit account is commonly known as a share draft account, a current account, or a checking account.

-**Enterprise EV Certificate**: An EV Certificate that an Enterprise RA authorizes the CA to issue at third and higher domain levels.

-**Enterprise EV RA**: An RA that is authorized by the CA to authorize the CA to issue EV Certificates at third and higher domain levels.

 **EV Authority**: A source other than the Certificate Approver, through which verification occurs that the Certificate Approver is expressly authorized by the Applicant, as of the date of the EV Certificate Request, to take the Request actions described in these Guidelines.

 **EV Certificate**: A certificate that contains subject information specified in these Guidelines and that has been validated in accordance with these Guidelines.